April 15, 1900 — The Paris Universal Exposition kicks off the 20th Century with grand hopes and deep fears for humanity and the environment.

 1905, Jan.
 24 — Congress establishes first game preserve (later called wildlife refuges) in Wichita, Kansas.

-1905 — National Audubon Society organized by George Bird Grinell to promote wildlife conservation.
+1905 — National Audubon Society organized by George Bird Grinnell to promote wildlife conservation.
 It is a reorganization from an earlier attempt in 1886.
 The society is named in honor of wildlife painter John James Audubon (1785 – 1850).
 Merritt Clifton of Animal People writes of this event:

 Fifty-four years after bird painter and hunter John James Audubon died, 18 years after cofounding the Boone & Crocket Club with Theodore Roosevelt to regulate competitive trophy hunting, George Bird Grinnell in 1905 started the National Audubon Society to do the same for competitive birding.
 Birding, until Roger Tory Peterson popularized nonlethal verification of sightings with a camera during the 1930s, was done mainly with shotguns.
 Audubon was honored in the title of the organization as the shotgunner with the longest and best-verified “life list” of birds killed.
 The evolution of the National Audubon Society into an group with an authentic interest in bird conservation was a slow and apparently still incomplete process, owing to a continuing close alliance with other pro-hunting groups.